 Understanding the Different Types of Internal Links

 There are two main types of internal links: navigational and contextual.
-Here’s what they mean:
+Let's look at both.

 Navigational Internal Links

 Navigational links typically make up a website’s main navigational structure.
 They are often implemented site-wide and serve the primary purpose of helping users find what they want.

 You will find them in the main menu of a site:

 They are there to make customer journeys as straightforward as possible.

 Contextual internal links are typically placed within the main body content of a page.

 An e-commerce store, for example, might include links like this:

 The links within the text pointing to other relevant pages are known as contextual internal links.